OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 # Themes
 See: [Themes](/docs/Themes)
 # Titler
 Sets a line of text overhead on the wearer's avatar.
 Requires the FloatText prim to set the position of the titler.
 > `[prefix] titler plain` saves the title input to settings as plain text rather than base64

-**Image:** Opens a menu where you can set an image overhead on the wearer's avatar.
-There are several preset to choose from.
-(Currently not active in OC 7.5)
-**Custom:** Opens a text box; Allows wearer and user to set a custom image by inserting the desired texture uuid into the text box.
-(Currently not active in OC 7.5)
 **Set Title:** Opens a dialog where you can input and submit the desired text.
 `[prefix] title [text string]`
 **Up / Down:** Adjusts the position of the titler text up or down.